a world of Inspirational Contemporary Soul

 Compassionate and caring, I have a soulful and sincere vocal execution in my worship music experience.
 Early inspiration comes from the church.
 Growing up in the church has molded me to who I am today.
 The music I grew up hearing in church is central to my musical tastes.
 The church has had a rudimentary influence on my musical craft as well.
 I honor and love the LORD.
 I am interested in getting the industry back to real music, music with a wonderful message and a soulful conveyance.

-For the most part, I grew up shy, and did not sing in public for most of my childhood, I was born July 20, 1984 in Boston Massachusetts.
+For the most part, I grew up shy, and did not sing in public for most of my childhood, I was born in the '80s in Boston Massachusetts.
 My first musical break-out came while attending college.
 During my sophomore year I started pursuing my dream of a fulfilling life of music.
 Fulfilling because I recognized the gift God put in me.
 I am meant to sing.
 I was excited, but very afraid.
 I knew I had to let loose and sing freely.
 The first time I performed in public was at a talent show at Hamilton College, my alma mater, hosted by the West Indian African Association (WIAA).
 I was, at the time, serving on the executive board of the organization as the Ambassador.
 Because of the position I held, I played a role in putting the show together.
 I was the co-chair of the talent show committee with my friend Matroner George.

 My performance that night was a cover of Musiq Soulchild's "Love."
 I had an instrumental of the song, and had been performing it in my room for a couple of weeks, to master my rendition of it.
 I did master it and it was my time to share it with the crowd, which seemed like the world to me.
 It turned out to be amazing!
 The people loved it!
 The girls were screaming while I was singing, and I got a thunderous applause after the song.
 From that day forward my life turned around.
 I was no longer timid about my abilities, and I was more confident in myself.
 People came up to me after the event and were hugging me and kissing me and telling me what an amazing job I did.
 I tried to contain my elation with a simple smile and a humble “thanks” or “thank you,” but what was going on inside of me was totally different than my outward appearance.
 My adrenaline was still rushing from the performance and I had this special feeling that engulfed my heart.
 The mixture of the two made me feel like I was on top of the world.
 What a rewarding experience, I knew I was meant to do this for the rest of my life no matter what.